itsmandrew/itsmandrew/README.md

 ### 🌱 About Me
-- From Los Angeles, California
+- I'm from Los Angeles, California
-- Interested in data infrastructures and distributed systems
+- Interested in data infrastructures, distributed systems, and machine learning
 - My favorite basketball player is LeBron James

 ### 💼 Experience